 This allows the average inspection time of 2-4 hours to be decreased, to 1-2 hours.
 Our average inspection time is about 1.5 hours.

 Personality, physical fitness, and experience can all affect the duration of the home inspection.

 Personality of the Home Inspector

 Some home inspectors are chatty.
-Some home inspectors are not very social.
-Some home inspectors feel late if they show up on time, and some will show up right on time (if not late).
-Some inspectors prefer to inspect by system moving all around the house, and some move around the house linearly and inspect the components as they come.
+Other home inspectors are not very social.
+Many home inspectors feel late if they show up on time, and some will show up right on time (if not late).
+There are inspectors that prefer to inspect by system moving all around the house.
+Yet others move around the house linearly and inspect the components as they come.

 All of these factors can significantly add or decrease the duration of the inspection without substantially affecting the quality.

 A physically fit, or athletic home inspector will be able to move through the inspection process much quicker than an unathletic or inactive home inspector.
 Inspections can be physically demanding.
 You have ladders to set up and scale, stairs to climb, crawl spaces to crawl in, and you’re definitely getting in your 10,000 daily steps.

 This can make the difference of an hour or more.